duyvu871/myblog/src/utils/README.md

 ## 🔒 Security Features

-- Automatic error sanitization trong production
+- Automatic error sanitization in production
-- Detailed error info chỉ trong development
+- Detailed error info only in development
-- Request logging với user-agent và URL
+- Request logging with user-agent and URL
 - Rate limiting integration ready
 - CORS configuration